juanpallotta/LPP/README.md

 - `/Lidar_Analysis_L0`: C/C++ sources code of `lidarAnalysis_PDL0` to produce level 0 (L0) data products.
 - `/Lidar_Analysis_L1`: C/C++ sources code of `lidarAnalysis_PDL1` to produce level 1 (L1) data products.
 - `/Lidar_Analysis_L2`: C/C++ sources code of `lidarAnalysis_PDL2` to produce level 2 (L2) data products.
 - `/Lidar_Configuration_Files`: Contain the configuration files (`.conf`) for each module.
-Also, the settings file for an automatic run (see later section about the automatization of the modules).
+Also, the settings file for an automatic run (see later [section](#Automatizing_LPP) about the automatization of the modules).
 - `/signalsTest`: Lidar test files to test this code.
-You will find files from Argentina (pure Licel datatype files) and Brazil (Raymetric datatype files).
+You will find files from Argentina (pure Licel datatype files) and Brazil: Sao Paulo (Licel data type files) and Manaus (Raymetric datatype files).
-- `install_Lidar_Dependencies.sh`: a Linux shell-script to install the basic software/libraries needed to compile and run the LPP software.
+- `install_Lidar_Dependencies.sh`: Linux shell-script to install the basic software/libraries needed to compile and run the LPP software.
 - `/compile_All.sh`: Linux shell script to compile all the modules.
 - `/run_LPP_Analysis`: Linux shell script to run the whole chain automatically, following the rules saved in the configuration files `/Lidar_Configuration_Files/LPP_Settings.sh`.
 More about the automatization of all modules in section [Automatizing LPP](#Automatizing_LPP) of this README file.
 - `README.md`: This file.